gregei/Potato-8/README.md

     java -jar potato8-desktop.jar ROM_PATH [OPTIONAL SCALE]

-The optional scale parameter is used to scale the window size by a positive integer since the default size of the Chip-8 is 64x32 which is pretty small so putting the integer 2 will scale the window size to 128(64 * 2)x64(32 * 2).
+The optional scale parameter will be used to scale the window size by a positive integer since the default size of the Chip-8 is 64x32 which is pretty small so putting the integer 2 will scale the window size to 128(64 * 2)x64(32 * 2).
 The default scaling is 10(640x320).

 # Keyboard

-The original Chip-8 keyboard layout is defined as hexadecimal keypad mapped to the keyboard as shown below:
+The original Chip-8 keyboard layout is a hexadecimal keypad mapped to the keyboard as shown below:

 |   |   |   |   |
 |---|---|---|---|